Discover more from Just Reflections

 “Reading fiction helps us feel empathy for people we’ve never met, living lives we couldn’t possibly experience for ourselves, because the book puts us inside the character’s skin.” — Ann Patchett

-I think reading fiction makes us better people.
+Reading fiction makes us better people.
 To use the words of David Foster Wallace, reading fiction is “morally instructive”.
 It makes us more wholesome human beings who are not just bound by our own worldview.
 It teaches us to reason and to think critically about many things in life.

 Reading fiction can allow us to suspend our identities and dive deep into the lives of the characters.
 Most of us can’t easily do this because we’re so caught up in our own lives and we don’t want to share in someone else’s problems.
 We struggle to empathise with the experiences of others without the filter of our own identity.
 So reading fiction can be a kind of training wheel for empathy, for living life in someone else’s shoes.
 As we suspend our own little identities and our own little egos, we open ourselves up to this whole web of experiences.

-I think personal growth and growing out of your own selfish bubble is a fundamental part of being a more holistic person.
+Personal growth and growing out of your own selfish bubble is a fundamental part of being a more holistic person.
 And fiction, if you read it correctly, can provide you with characters that can break you out of your bubble to give you perspectives you’ve never seen and might never see otherwise.
-To think, “oh so that’s what it’s like to lose a son”, “that’s what it’s like to experience numbing grieve”, “that’s what it’s like to have your ambitions crushed”, “that’s what it’s like to feel fully loved by another person”.
+To think, “Oh so that’s what it’s like to lose a son”, “That’s what it’s like to experience numbing grieve”, “that’s what it’s like to have your ambitions crushed”, “that’s what it’s like to feel fully loved by another person”.
 You’re likely never going to be a prince or a president or a chief, you’re (hopefully) not a drug dealer but you can live these lives vicariously through the characters in fiction and you get the opportunity to relate your own life experiences with them.
 That has the power to break you out of your bubble and make you a more empathetic person if you allow it.

 When I was reading the Mistborn series by Brandon Sanderson and following Vin’s — one of the main protagonists — life, I could feel how difficult her life was.
 I understood why she was so untrusting.
 Although I didn’t have the lived experience of growing up poor on the streets, for a moment I had a glimpse into what it’s like to grow up in really tough circumstances and have to make the best of your situation and rise from it.
 It made me contemplate the challenges that people living in oppressive societies have to deal with.

 Reading fiction has helped me paint elaborate pictures in my mind of worlds I’ve never seen before.
 Understand the nature of relationships I’ve never had and likely never will in real life.
 And changed the way I think about people around me and my real day-to-day life.
 I don’t think we should limit the breadth of the experiences we have to just what we’re able to do in real life.
-I also don’t think that we will find people who share in all our interests within the set of our acquaintances.
+I also don’t think that we will find people who share all our interests within the set of our acquaintances.
 Fiction allows us to transcend the limitations of our physical capabilities and means.
 It allows us to meet people from across cultures, religions, geographies and time.
 To see the world through the eyes of people we will never meet, to be kings and priests and widows and soldiers.

 Defining your identity